blazkol/Chess-Clock/README.md

 # Chess-Clock
 School project written in assembly language

-# Used technologies and hardware
+# Development environment and hardware used in project
 - Keil uVision
 - Intel 8051 Microcontroller